Electric Vehicle Charging Analytics and Reporting Tool (EV-ChART)

 EV-ChART Pilot Group Participation

 EV-ChART pilot group participants may contribute to individual and/or group discussions to help shape the development and future operation of EV-ChART.
-Participants may be asked to review prototypes, concepts, and new features and provide feedback on how EV-ChART user needs and goals are addressed.

 - Direct recipients or those responsible for submitting data.